ASaiM/documentation/framework/workflows/comparative_analyses.rst

    Workflow to compare taxonomically-related gene families or pathways between two datasets

 As main workflow, these workflows are customizable for specific analyses.

+These workflows are not automatically added to the Galaxy instance.
+Check out :ref:`how to add them <framework-use-add-workflows>`.